This information will help you prepare for your transesophageal echocardiogram (TEE) at Memorial Sloan Kettering (MSK).

 - Are allergic to any medications

-When it’s time for your procedure, you will be brought into the procedure room and helped onto an exam table.
+When it’s time for your procedure, you will be asked to remove your dentures or false teeth, if you have them.
+You will be brought into the procedure room and helped onto an exam table.
 You will be attached to equipment to monitor your heart, breathing, and blood pressure.
 You will also receive oxygen through your nose, and a mouth guard will be placed over your teeth to protect them.
-If you wear dentures, you will be asked to remove them.
 Your doctor may numb your throat with a spray.
 You will receive anesthesia through your IV, which will make you fall asleep.

-Once you are asleep, your doctor will insert the probe (flexible tube) into your mouth and pass it slowly down your esophagus.
+Once you’re asleep, your doctor will insert the probe into your mouth and pass it slowly down your esophagus.
 Your doctor will move it around slightly to take pictures of your heart and blood flow.
 This takes about 15 minutes.Back to top

 After Your Procedure

-You will wake up in the recovery room.
+When you wake up after your procedure, you will be in the recovery room.
 Your nurse will continue to monitor your heart, breathing, and blood pressure.
-Once you are fully awake, your nurse will remove your IV.
+Once you’re fully awake, your nurse will remove your IV.
 If you have someone waiting with you, your nurse will explain your discharge instructions to both of you before you go home.

 - You may feel soreness in your throat.
-This will go away in a day or 2.
+This will go away in 1 to 2 days.
 In the meantime, drink plenty of water and use cough drops to soothe your throat.

 - Your doctor may give you a prescription for antibiotics.
 Be sure to take all of them as directed.

-- You may resume your normal activities in 24 hours after your procedure.
+- You may resume your normal activities 24 hours after your procedure.

-- Do not drink alcoholic beverages for 24 hours after your procedure.
+- Don’t drink alcoholic beverages for 24 hours after your procedure.

-- You may have a little blood in your phlegm or saliva that you cough up.
+- You may have a little blood in the phlegm (mucus) or saliva that you cough up.
 If this occurs for more than 24 hours or if there is a lot of blood, call your doctor.

-- Your results will be available in 2 or 3 business days.
+- Your results will be available in 2 to 3 business days.
 Your results will be given to the doctor who sent you for your TEE.

 - A temperature of 101° F (38.3° C) or higher